TOWNSHIP OF WINSLOW

 Section 1.
 After ninety (90) days of employment, certain medical, dental, prescription and hospitalization benefits in effect, including one hundred (100%) percent major medical coverage and a $100.00 deductible for major medical benefits for a period of three hundred sixty-five (365) days shall be provided by a private insurance carrier and premiums paid for by the Township for all employees.
 The prescription plan shall be a $2.00 co-pay plan for generic brands and a $5.00 co-pay for name brands whereby the employee shall be responsible to pay the first $2.00 for each generic brand prescription and $5.00 for each name brand prescription covered under said plan.
-Each Sergeant shall receive a copy of his coverage from the insurance carrier spelling out the benefits.
-Premiums will be paid for all Sergeants absent due to sickness or injury but not more than twelve (12) months from the date the absence, due to sick or injury, first occurred.
+Each employee shall receive a copy of his coverage from the insurance carrier spelling out the benefits.
+Premiums will be paid for all Superior Officers absent due to sickness or injury but not more than twelve (12) months from the date the absence, due to sick or injury, first occurred.

 Section 4.
 The words “emancipated” and “unemancipated” shall be defined as defined in the matrimonial law of the State of New Jersey.
 The phrase “totally and permanently disabled” shall mean a determination either by the New Jersey Worker’s Compensation Court or by the Trustees of the New Jersey Police and Fire Retirement System that such condition exists and is work related.
 No benefits shall be paid to the surviving spouse if, at the time of death, there is pending a divorce complaint.

 Section 5.
-Upon retirement, a Sergeant with 25 years full-time police service and his/her spouse, shall receive the same medical coverage in effect on the date of the member’s retirements, at a co-pay rate of sixty-five (65%) percent Township and thirty-five (35%) percent retiree until the retiree or spouse is eligible for Medicare, Medicaid or both, at which time the Township shall pay for supplemental coverage, plus prescription and dental coverage for the retiree and spouse as the case may be, at the same level of coverage in effect on the date of the member’s retirement.
+Upon retirement, a member with 25 years full-time police service and his/her spouse, shall receive the same medical coverage in effect on the date of the member’s retirements, at a co-pay rate of sixty-five (65%) percent Township and thirty-five (35%) percent retiree until the retiree or spouse is eligible for Medicare, Medicaid or both, at which time the Township shall pay for supplemental coverage, plus prescription and dental coverage for the retiree and spouse as the case may be, at the same level of coverage in effect on the date of the member’s retirement.
 The retiree must certify annually in writing to the Township that he/she is not covered by another medical insurer.
 If the retiree is covered by another medical insurer, the Township coverage shall terminate.
 There is included an option for the retiree to purchase, at a co-pay rate of sixty-five (65%) percent Township and thirty-five (35%) retiree the family plan in the event the children have not gone beyond the age of coverage for same.
 This section is effective January 1, 1996.

 ARTICLE XIV: LIFE INSURANCE